Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 One option that Nevadans have to shelter more of their paycheck from Uncle Sam is to put more money into pre-tax retirement accounts, such as a 401(k) or 403(b).
 The money that you put into these accounts is taken out of your paycheck before taxes are applied, helping you to lower your taxable income, which leads to tax savings.

 For the same reason, you can consider making use of a health savings account (HSA) or flexible spending account (FSA), if your employer offers them.
-Just keep in mind that FSAs only allow $500 to roll over form year to year.
+Just keep in mind that FSAs only allow $640 to roll over in 2024, increasing to $660 in 2025.
 So if you do not use the money you put in, you chance losing it.